To know how satisfied your customers are, you need them to tell you. The trouble is, customers aren’t playing ball with surveys any more.

 Today, response rates for customer satisfaction surveys are often so low that non-response and self-selecting biases can render them worthless.
 The most pressing priority is to reverse this trend.

 Incentives are not the answer.
-Even if giving every respondent a £5 iTunes voucher was financially viable, you wouldn’t get the data you wanted.
-It doesn’t incentivise honesty and, a customer who enters a random selection of answers in return for a small reward is hardly perpetrating fraud.
+Even if giving every respondent a £5 iTunes voucher was financially viable, you wouldn’t get the data you wanted because it doesn’t incentivise honesty.

 Remember that each customer’s time has a tangible financial value that you’re asking him or her to spend on you, instead of doing something else.